elena19m/cloud-courses/website/docs/common/openshift/_cronjobs.md

 The issue with the above CronJob is that although it creates a backup file, it doesn't add it to any kind of persistent storage.

-Create a persistent volume, mount it to the `/backup` path and change the backup script so that it copies the backup files to the backup volume.
+Create an emptyDir volume mount, mount it to the `/backup` path and change the backup script so that it copies the backup files to the backup volume.

 Change the backup schedule so that it only does a backup every hour.